Undergraduate students are welcome to use Aerosol Photochemistry Lab for their

 - Your formal grade will depend on the quality of your reports, amount of work accomplished, group seminar attendance, etc. Most students who worked in the lab before earned "A" for their work.

 If you are

 interested in such an opportunity please contact Sergey Nizkorodov well in advance.
 Send your resume, transcript, and a representative sample of your technical writing (e.g., one of your lab reports) with your inquiry.
 If you took classes with Dr. Nizkorodov before, be sure to mention it.
-We prefer taking in students during their junior and senior years but we do make exceptions to this rule.

 Summer employment for UCI undergraduate students